marrlab/DomainLab/README.md

 We also offer a PyPI version here https://pypi.org/project/domainlab/  which one could install via `pip install domainlab` and it is recommended to create a virtual environment for it.

 ### Task specification
-In DomainLab, a task is a container for datasets from different domains.
-See detail in [Task Specification](./docs/doc_tasks.md)
+We offer various ways for the user to specify a scenario to evaluate the generalization performance via training on a limited number of datasets.
+See detail in
+[Task Specification](./docs/doc_tasks.md)

 ### Example and usage